History of Persian Egypt: Following Cambyses’ rule the Persian pharaohs were as follows:

 Artaxerxes was another of Xerxes’ sons whom the succession fell to after the deaths of his father and older brothers.
-Artaxerxes ruled, following the death of his father from 465 to 424 BCE.
+Artaxerxes ruled, following the death of his father from 465 to 424 BC.
 Artaxerxes I's reign saw the beginning of the decline of the 27th dynasty, due to rising tensions and threats to total Persian control.
 The most significant threat being the successful uprising orchestrated by an Egyptian rival ruler, Inaros, who consequently took control of part of Egypt.
 However, Persian rule remained in place in Memphis, meaning that Egypt was temporarily divided.
 However, the Egyptians were ultimately defeated and full reign was granted back to the Persian leadership.